Short-term loans

 Is a short-term loan the same as a payday loan?

-What to do if you are struggling with repayments
+What to do if you’re struggling with repayments

-Short-term loans can be useful for a quick financial fix, but they won’t be suitable for everyone.
-Think very carefully about what’s right for you before jumping in and applying.
+Short-term loans can be useful as a quick financial fix, but they’re not suitable for everyone.
+Consider what’s right for you and your circumstances before applying.

 Benefits

-• No collateral needed – short-term loans aren’t secured against your home or car
+- No security needed – short-term loans aren’t secured against your home or car

-• Less time to rack up interest compared with longer loans
+- Less time for interest to build up compared with longer-term loans

 Disadvantages

-Short-term loans also come with certain downsides.
+Short-term loans also have potential downsides.
 They include:

-• Missed payments may harm your credit score
+- Missed payments can harm your credit score

-• Potential to get into further debt if you’re already struggling financially.
+- Potential to get deeper into debt if you’re already struggling financially.

 Alternatives to short-term loans

-Before you apply for a short-term loan, you might like to consider the following options to see if they’re better suited to you:
+Before you apply for a short-term loan, it could help to explore the options below instead:

 0% purchase credit cards